Internet universality: Wider context

-The internet can connect individuals, localities, nations, or continents to information, expertise and communities distributed distributed globally.
+The internet can connect individuals, localities, nations, or continents to information, expertise and communities distributed globally.
 It can also be used to create, disseminate, and consume information and knowledge resources.
 This potential for reconfiguring access to information and knowledge, as well as changing freedom of expression, privacy, and trends in ethics and behavior, has been a theme in academic research.
 Information and communication technologies, such as social media, developing mobile internet, and the Internet of Things (IoT), include developments like cloud computing, big data, and robotics.

 By 2014, over three billion people had gained access to the internet worldwide.
 (Note: Internet World Stats estimates that there were 3,035,749,340 Internet users by 30 June 2014, constituting 42.3% of the global population of 7.2B people.)
 However, those with access often may not access all its content due to language barriers and skills deficits.
 The global diffusion of the internet is progressing, while public knowledge about the internet is changing with it, in ways ranging from mobile applications and payment systems to social media and Information and Communication Technologies (ICT).
 It has also become involved in economic development.